 There is no statutory provision for paternity leave in Honduras.

 The worker who is designated to represent the country in congresses or international conferences related to work, approved by the respective Ministry is entitled to leave not exceeding 10 days, or 20 days if abroad.

-The Labor Code provides leave for a maximum of two days at a time and of 15 days in a year for attending the funeral of a colleague, and in times of a serious calamity.
+The Labor Code provides leave for a maximum of two days at a time and of 15 days a year to attend the funeral of a colleague, and in times of serious calamity.

 There are no provisions for unpaid leave in the Labor Code.

 Employers pay 5% and employees pay 2.5% of their monthly covered earnings.
 The insured person’s contributions also finance work injury benefits.
 Social Security Institute health facilities provide medical services directly to patients.
 Benefits include general and specialist care, surgery, hospitalization, necessary medicine, laboratory services, appliances, dental care, and maternity care.

 The employer is obliged to cover compensation for accidents suffered by workers as a result of work, and for professional diseases that they contract in the work they perform, or in the exercise of the profession they perform.

 The employer pays 4% of monthly covered wages to the mandatory individual account.
 The beneficiaries are entitled to severance benefits upon unemployment, which is different from severance pay due to dismissal.

 The pension age is 65 for men and 60 for women.
 Employers contribute 3.5% and employees contribute 2.5% of their monthly covered earnings while the mandatory individual accounts are paid 1.5% by both employer and employee.
 Old-age benefits are paid for pension, old-age settlement, old-age benefit, disability pension and settlement, survivors’ pension and settlement, and funeral grant.